As a kid, I remember staring at our goldfish tank for hours.

 For example, you could aim your filter return toward the surface of the water or use a circulation fan to similar effect.

-Saltwater tanks in particular should have filtration and circulation that beat any bubbler.
+Saltwater fish tanks in particular should have filtration and circulation that beat any bubbler.

 However, for smaller freshwater setups, an aquarium bubbler can be beneficial.

-Whether you need a bubbler entirely depends on your setup.
+Whether you need an aquarium bubbler entirely depends on your setup.
 Many people use bubblers when creating a DIY equipment such as sponge filters – the bubbler is used to “drive” the filter, causing it to draw in water.

 If your water is not circulating or low on oxygen, then a bubbler could be just what you need!